Long Beach Island: Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Long Beach Island, New Jersey would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).

 Media

+The SandPaper, an award-winning weekly newsmagazine published 50 weeks a year, has for several decades been the leading source of news coverage for communities on the island, as well as on the mainland, in addition to providing much in the way of cultural, historical and entertainment features and commentary.
 The Press of Atlantic City provides daily news coverage of the towns, as does WPGG radio.
-The government of the towns provides columns and commentary to The Southern Ocean Times, which is one of seven weekly papers from Micromedia Publications.
+The governments of the towns provide columns and commentary to The Southern Ocean Times, which is one of seven weekly papers from Micromedia Publications.
 There is also a website called LBI Eats, which is written by locals and shares island news, restaurant and bar reviews and details about the destination's best features.